|

 The average interview length per country varied between 10 (Greece)

+and 20 minutes (Sweden).
 Sampling: Target households were selected at random

 in all countries, either by random dialling techniques such as permutation